 8.4 Are there any particular rules regarding instructing expert witnesses, preparing expert reports and giving expert evidence in court?
+Are there any particular rules regarding concurrent expert evidence?
 Does the expert owe his/her duties to the client or to the court?